How to Get There

 The local Pittsburgh colleges have graciously agreed to host teams.
 Space will be limited, so contact us at firstname.lastname@example.org as soon as you confirm your plans to attend with how many spaces you think you’ll need and if you are willing to have only part of your team hosted.
 If the teams have enough space to host you, we’ll connect you with one of the teams.

 A frequently overlooked option by most teams is the hotel of the venue itself.
 It is a wonderful feeling to get an extra hour of sleep because you don’t have to travel 30 minutes each way.
 It’s also nice to get to shower or nap during the day in the comfort of your own room.
 The venue costs $159 (plus taxes) per night with a room deal.
 Rollaway beds cost an additional $20 per night, so the total cost can be $35 (plus taxes) per person.
+You can check out the details for the room block and see if it would be a fit.
 Staying at the venue supports the event and keeps it so we can keep offering what we do, so if it’s a ‘close call’, we hope you’ll give this a look!

 If you are looking for something cheap, a google search for hotels will yield plenty of options within close distance of the venue.
 You will need to zoom out the search, but you can pick the options that best suit your needs.
 Don’t forget to select any amenities important to you, such as free parking or free breakfast.